AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 Model is used in terms of a experimental model and also a theoretical model, consider only calling the theoretical model a model and the experimental model an experimental apparatus.
 </div>

-## Introduction
+## Introduction (First Draft Done)

-The Filter Constrictions subteam aims to evaluate the theory that flocs passing through sand filters deposit preferentially at flow constrictions.
-According to this theory, due to a constriction’s convergent streamlines, particles passing near a pore’s edge progressively draw closer to this edge and deposit.
+The Filter Constrictions subteam aimed to evaluate the theory that flocs passing through stacked rapid sand (StaRS) filters deposit preferentially at flow constrictions.
+According to the Cylindrical Annulus Geometry (CAG) Theory, due to a constriction’s convergent streamlines, particles passing near a pore’s edge progressively draw closer to this edge and deposit through the primary modes of sedimentation and deposition.
 As particles accumulate, shrinking the constriction, collision frequency increases.
-The velocity through the constriction then increases until the drag force on the deposited particles is sufficient to rotate them through the constriction.
+The velocity through the constriction increases until the drag force on the deposited particles rotates them through the constriction.

-To evaluate this theory, the Filter Constrictions subteam will develop a method to model and analyze floc accumulation at a sand filter’s constriction points.
+To evaluate the CAG theory, the Filter Constrictions subteam developed a method to model and analyze floc accumulation at a sand filter’s constriction points.
 This research will be applied to better understand the filtration process in AguaClara’s water treatment plants.

-The Fall 2017 subteam built a flow cell reactor comprised of two clear acrylic blocks that were separated by a specially shaped layer of silicone, creating a channel **[0.5 mm deep]**.
-A **[0.3 mm diameter]** wire restricted flow, resulting in a **[0.2 mm]** vertical channel for particles to flow through.
-The camera recorded what occurred at this constriction.
-In order to record a higher quality video to analyze flow and deposition, the subteam used red dye instead of clay to create flocs.
+The Fall 2017 subteam built a flow cell comprised of two clear acrylic blocks separated by a layer of silicone.
+Members cut a rectangular channel out of this silicone layer.
+A wire lay across the channel, decreasing the area for particles to flow through, thus creating a constriction.
+The camera recorded what occurred at this single-wire constriction.
+In order to record a higher quality video to analyze flow and deposition, the subteam used red dye instead of clay to create flocs which allowed for better color contrast in the footages.

 <div class="alert alert-block alert-danger">
 Consider putting the numbers/details in the methods or manual sections.
 </div>

-The Spring 2018 subteam determined that the wire constriction was insufficient to accurately model constrictions in a sand filter.
-Since the camera recorded perpendicularly to the flow cell and the wire lay horizontally across said cell, the constriction was outside the camera’s plane of view.
-Also, the wire-constriction was two-dimensional; when flocs deposited, flocs were able to pass around them in a path dissimilar to that in a sand filter.
-The Spring 2018 subteam aims to alter the flow cell to contain more realistic constrictions, all visible to the camera. {Since the filter’s sand grains are 0.6 mm in diameter: due to the geometry of large quantities of sand particles, each constriction should result from a channel **[0.5 mm in diameter and in depth]** and a flow restriction **[of radius 0.3 mm]**.
-The subteam must determine the most effective and efficient way to implement these parameters. **[Through testing different methods of creating constrictions, including resting a row of sand grains along a wire in the flow cell, resting several rows of sand grains along the wire, and using a channel & constriction cut from silicone instead of the wire method]**
+The Spring 2018 subteam determined that this design was insufficient to model constrictions in a sand filter.
+Since the camera recorded perpendicularly to the flow cell and the wire lay across said cell, the constriction was outside the camera’s plane of view.
+Also, the constriction was only two-dimensional; when flocs deposited, other flocs could pass around them in a path dissimilar to that in a sand filter.
+The Spring 2018 subteam aimed to alter the flow cell to contain more realistic constrictions, all visible to the camera.

+To determine the most efficient and effective method to model floc accumulation at a filter's constrictions, the subteam tested and captured videos of three new constriction designs: the two-wire constriction; the sand constriction; and the silicone constriction.
+Each design was named after the material constricting flow.

 <div class="alert alert-block alert-danger">
 Again consider moving specific numbers into methods section.